Shivansh005/Food-Pile-Management-Java-Application/README.md

-# Ampify-Music-Player
+# Food Items Management System
-Project of creating java application of playing audio and video songs with certain features.
+Project of creating java application for facilitating users to select food items of their choice add and remove from their inventory.